archiebenn/nb2latex/README.md

 # nb2latex

-Convert multiple Jupyter notebooks into a single, LaTeX document and PDF.
+Convert multiple Jupyter notebooks into a single LaTeX document and PDF.

 ## Overview